Got extra time in Taiwan’s capital city? Explore the rest of this fascinating East Asian country by tackling some of the best day trips from Taipei.

 Jinguashi

-Often combined with a day trip to Jiufen and Keelung, Jinguashi is another vestige of Japanese occupation in Northern Taiwan.
+Often combined with visits to Jiufen and Keelung, Jinguashi is another vestige of Japanese occupation in Northern Taiwan.
 Compared to its neighbour Jiufen, Jinguashi is less crowded and more sombre.

 The town is infamously known as the former home of Kinkaseki, one of the grimmest Japanese POW camps in Taiwan.
 And reminders of this dark period of Taiwanese history seem to pop up everywhere in this small town.